simplex-chat/simplexmq/protocol/overview-tjr.md

 - prevent Alice from receiving all new messages sent to her - either surreptitiously by emptying the queues regularly or overtly by deleting them

-- send messages from the user to their contacts, detectable when  recipients will detect it as soon as the user sends the next message, because the previous message hash won’t match (and potentially won’t be able to decrypt them in case they don’t keep the previous ratchet keys).
+- send messages from the user to their contacts; recipients will detect it as soon as the user sends the next message, because the previous message hash won’t match (and potentially won’t be able to decrypt them in case they don’t keep the previous ratchet keys).

 *cannot:*

 - impersonate a sender and send messages to the user whose database was stolen.
-Doing so requires also compromising the server (to place the message in the queue) or the user's device at a subsequent time (to place the message in the database).
+Doing so requires also compromising the server (to place the message in the queue, that is possible until the Double-Ratchet advances forward) or the user's device at a subsequent time (to place the message in the database).

 - undetectably communicate at the same time as Alice with her contacts.
-Doing so would result in the contact getting different messages with repeated keys
+Doing so would result in the contact getting different messages with repeated IDs.

-- undetectably monitor message queues in realtime without alerting the user they are doing so, as a second subscription request unsubcribes the first and notifies the second
+- undetectably monitor message queues in realtime without alerting the user they are doing so, as a second subscription request unsubscribes the first and notifies the second.

 #### A user’s contact